 On the other hand, recycling means there will be life beyond these figures.
 Gold and silver will be melted down and recast, although expect the prices to rise considerably.
 There are also alternatives.
 Indium is a metal that can be spread in uniquely thin layers, and is used to make LCDs and touchscreens.
 There may only be 13 years of naturally occuring indium left, but it can be produced from zinc or copper refining processes.

 I’d also like a second opinion on these figures.
 They’ve been compiled by the information agency CIRCA and published in their book Where we are now, using data from the University of Augsburg.
 If anyone knows of a more immediate source, please let me know.

-Either way, it’s pretty crazy to think that in 50 years time we’ll be all out of things as important and useful as tin, lead and oil.
+Either way, it’s pretty crazy to think that in 50 years time we may have used up all the economically accessible supplies of some very useful and important things, such as tin, lead and oil.
 Managing the decline of natural resources could turn out to be one of the political priorities of the century.

 - Peak everything: waking up to the century of decline, by Richard Heinberg

 - Rising powers, shrinking planet, by Michael Klare